 The course at Guyan Golf & Country Club is a Herbert Strong layout dating back to 1922.
 Measuring 6,523 yards from the championship tees, it plays to a par of 71, with tree-lined fairways laid out on rolling terrain.
-Water only comes into play on one hole, the 378-yard 13th, where a sizeable pond protects the front of the sand-protected green.
+Water comes into play on the 378-yard 13th, where a sizeable pond guards the front of the sand-protected green, also a creek meanders down the left side of #14 and it must be avoided again at the par three 15th.

 The toughest hole on the card arrives early in the round at the 444-yard 2nd, with a narrow fairway leading uphill to a false-fronted, two-tiered green.
 On the back nine, the 561-yard 11th lies parallel to the interstate highway that runs beyond the trees bounding the right side of the fairway, with four bunkers to avoid greenside.